ClaudiaInSweden/hanneles_art_gallery/README.md

 ### All Paintings

 The All Paintings / Products page lists all paintings with an image and short information.
-The details button leads to a product detail page with a large image of the painting and some information about the size and the used technique.
+The details button leads to a product detail page with a large image of the painting and some information about the size and the technique used.

 A button in the bottom right corner enables a fast return to the top of the page at any moment.

 ![All Paintings page](static/readme-docs/others/all_paintings.png)

 The buttons "Update" and "Delete" are only visible for logged in administrators of the page.

 ![All Paintings page](static/readme-docs/others/all_paintings_update_delete.png)

 ### Painting details